datalad-handbook/book/docs/basics/101-115-symlinks.rst

 The resulting symlinks that look like your files but only point to the actual content in ``.git/annex/objects`` are small in size.
-An ``ls -lah`` reveals that all of these symlinks have roughly the same, small size of ~130 Bytes:
+An ``ls -lh`` reveals that all of these symlinks have roughly the same, small size of ~130 Bytes:

 .. runrecord:: _examples/DL-101-115-103
    :language: console
    :workdir: dl-101/DataLad-101/books
-   :realcommand: ls -lah --time-style=long-iso
+   :realcommand: ls -lh --time-style=long-iso
    :notes: Symlinks are super small in size, just the amount of characters in the symlink!
    :cast: 03_git_annex_basics

-   $ ls -lah
+   $ ls -lh

 Here you can see the reason why content is symlinked: Small file size means that *Git can handle those symlinks*!